 *Written English and Mathematics Requirement

 The University of Manitoba requires all students to complete a minimum of one 3 credit hour course in written English (W) and a minimum of one 3 credit hour course in mathematics (M) to meet the degree requirements, and in most cases should be completed in the first 60 credit hours of study.
 There are many courses for you to choose from which fulfill these requirements.
 Some programs require you to take these courses in your first year of study, while others will allow you to take these courses in second year.
-Review the Recommended Introductory Courses list (PDF) and the Academic Calendar for specific details on the W and M requirements, as well as the notes in your intended degree program in this guide.
+Review the Recommended Introductory Courses list, found within the First Year Planning Guide and the Academic Calendar , for specific details on the W and M requirements.